-Embedded payroll providers focus on backend payroll processing, meaning the front-end experience is completely ownable.
-You can therefore build to the exact needs of your customer base - whether you need to support hourly workers, garnishments, commission-based pay, health benefits, or other niche needs.
+Embedded payroll providers focus on backend payroll processing, meaning the front-end experience is completely ownable. vSaaS platforms can therefore build to the exact needs of their customer base - whether they need to support hourly workers, garnishments, commission based pay, health benefits, or other payroll needs.